KeithDHo/CSE110Lab01/index.md

 4. COGS 101A

 ### To-Do List
 I usually create a To-Do list each week to help me keep track of what I need to get done for each class.
-My current list for CSE 110 looks like:
+My current list for CSE 110 looks like this:
 - [x] Lecture 3/30
 - [x] Lecture 4/1
 - [ ] Lab 1 (Due 4/4)